UMAprotocol/docs/docs/developers/quick-deploy.md

 sidebar_label: Deploying Your First Synthetic
 ---

-This tutorial will show you how to use Etherscan to deploy an Expiring Multi Party (EMP) contract on Kovan in 10 minutes.
+This tutorial will show you how to use Etherscan to deploy an ExpiringMultiParty (EMP) contract on Kovan in 10 minutes.
 By the end of this tutorial, you will have deployed a synthetic token that represents an expiring gold future and be able to view your token in MetaMask.

 This is the high-level EMP deployment process that you will need to follow.